oorabona/node-liblzma/README.md

 Will build and launch tests suite with [Mocha](https://github.com/visionmedia/mocha).

-If you want to try the __unstable__ threading support, then opt in with
+If you want to enable threading support in the module, then opt in with:

 ``` bash
 $ ENABLE_MT=1 npm install
 ```

-> This will work only if you have compiled liblzma with threading enabled !
+> This will of course work only if you have compiled liblzma with threading enabled.

 # Usage